imgritty/Resume/Mangala_Prabhu_Resume.md

 ## Mangala Prabhu

-_9902, 223rd Ave NE Redmond WA 98053_
+_9902 223rd Ave NE Redmond WA 98053_
 _mangala.m.prabhu@gmail.com_

 Objective
 ---------
-To work as a Software Engineer in an innovative and cutting-edge tech company, where I can grow as a professional improving my knowledge and skills.
+To work as a Programmer in a company that pioneers in innovation, where I can grow as a professional improving my knowledge and skills.

 Professional Experience
 -----------------------